This is an iHeart podcast here for our final news roundup and information overload.

 But this is going to be epic proportion, and it's going to be very bad for the entire country.

-We really need to get serious in this moment, because if we don't, the biggest city in this country is going to go by the wayside, and we just can't afford it.
+We really need to get serious in this moment because if we don't, the biggest city in this country is going to go by the wayside, and we just can't afford it.

-We've been talking to Ryan Ghorski.
+We've been talking to Ryan Godorski.

-Uh he's the host of that uh podcast.
+He's the host of that podcast.

-Uh, and he lives in New York City, so he's concerned about this.
+He's also the founder of the 1776 Project PAC, and he lives in New York City, so he's concerned about this.

 Ryan, we appreciate you joining us.